AmaliaRVM/starting-web-developpment/README.md

 * images folder

 ## Timeline ##
 The developement of this exercice took place during the fourth week of the "La Prairie" BeCode training.

+## Work in progress ##
+During the process I struggle mostly with Responsive Website Design (that I start once the webpage was done), so before working straight in to my webpage a took some time to learn the basics and follow some exercices.
+I also found some dificulties to establish the relationship between the main css and the @Media Queries.